SerapErkan/Vue-project/README.md

 vue-directive-filter-animations-routing-vue-resource --- vuex

 -vueProject beta
-Axios kütüphanesinin projeye dahil edilmesi
+Axios library included in the project
+Vuelidate library included in the project
-Vuelidate kütüphanesinin projeye dahil edilmesi Detailing the requirements of the project
+Detailing the requirements of the project